(360) 952-3070 [email protected]

 • Reflect on Meaningful Experiences: Take a moment to reflect on past experiences when you felt most fulfilled and aligned with your values.
 These moments often occur during times of challenge or adversity, highlighting the importance of our values in guiding us through difficult times.

 • Clarify Your Priorities: In the face of anxiety, it’s essential to identify your priorities and align them with your values.
 What aspects of your life do you prioritize when making decisions?
-By understanding your priorities, you can ensure that your actions are in harmony with your values, even in the midst of anxiety.
+What would your monthly budget say about your priorities?
+What would your calendar show about what is most important to you?

 • Imagine Your Ideal Life: Envision a life where you are living in alignment with your values.
 What does this life look like?
-By visualizing your ideal future, you can gain clarity on the values that are most important to you and take steps to manifest them in your life.
+By visualizing your ideal future, you can gain clarity on the values that are most important to you.
+This pivotal step anchors you in your motivation to persevere through the demanding process of confronting the fear and avoidance that trap so many in anxiety.

 Integrating Values into Daily Life: